 For example, using a system that can collect large amounts of data, collate that data, and provide guidance toward this objective would allow for more profitable and efficient go-to-market operations.
 That’s one reason many large companies, including Shell, are implementing Supervisory Control and Data Acquisition (SCADA) programs to unify data from PLCs and generate visualizations.

-Shell Polymers is also capitalizing on these technologies in its application hall with injection molds that use in-mold sensors and allow us to better understand our processes by specifically identifying the causes of issues seen in our lab and from our customers.
+Shell Polymers is also capitalizing on Industry 4.0 manufacturing technologies in its application hall with injection molds that use in-mold sensors and allow us to better understand our processes by specifically identifying the causes of issues seen in our lab and from our customers.

 Injection Molding Complex Parts Requires Creativity

 In a complex application like injection molding, sometimes best practices don’t apply across the board.
 In fact, following the rule of thumb could negatively impact part and mold designs when it’s not applied with critical engineering discipline.